 - Relates to confidential or personal information

-- Contains irrelevant advertising
+- Irrelevant advertising

-- Contains reference of pornography, weapons, terrorism,
+- Reference of pornography, weapons, terrorism, radicalisation

-- Personal financial gain
+- Intention of personal financial gain

-If you have any question please get in touch by emailing firstname.lastname@example.org
+If you have any questions, please get in touch by emailing firstname.lastname@example.org